 MONITORING

 The Lakeview area has one particulate (PM2.5) monitoring site with the sampler located on the corner of Center and M Street.
 DEQ has monitored at this site since 1991 for PM10 and since 2007 for PM2.5.
-Lakeview currently meets the revised annual PM2.5 standard, but has been close to violating or has violated the daily standard in recent years (Figure 1).
+Lakeview currently meets the revised annual PM2.5 standard, but has been close to violating or has violated the 24-hour standard in recent years (Figure 1).

 Figure 1: 98th percentile concentrations measured at Center and M Street monitor, Lakeview, Oregon.